-- Before working with a teacher newly identified for intervention, the consulting teacher will meet with the building principal to discuss the case. - The building principal will identify problems and offer suggestions for improvement. - The PAR CT will meet with the participating teacher to discuss the PAR Program intervention and goal-setting process. - The PAR CT will observe the participating teacher and assess teaching performance to determine performance goals. - The building principal, PAR CT and program participant will meet to establish specific performance goals necessary to raise the participant's performance to an acceptable level.
+- Before working with a teacher newly identified for intervention, the consulting teacher will meet with the principal/administrator/ supervisor to discuss the case. - The principal/administrator/supervisor will identify problems and offer suggestions for improvement. - The PAR CT will meet with the participating teacher to discuss the PAR Program intervention and goal-setting process. - The PAR CT will observe the participating teacher and assess teaching performance to determine performance goals. - The principal/administrator/supervisor, PAR CT and program participant will meet to establish specific performance goals necessary to raise the participant's performance to an acceptable level.
 If specific subject- or program-related concerns are involved, program consultants and supervisors may also be included in this conference.

-- During the participant's stay in the PAR Program, the PAR CT will frequently observe the participant, having both pre-observation and post-observation conferences as often as practical. - Subject-area consultants and special program-area supervisors may be included as frequently as deemed necessary by the PAR CT. - The PAR CT will communicate regularly with the building principal regarding the progress of the program participant and to discuss reports before submitting them to the PAR Panel. - The PAR Panel may call on building principals, PAR Program consultants or other school system personnel to participate in discussions regarding the progress and program status of PAR Program participants.
+- During the participant's stay in the PAR Program, the PAR CT will frequently observe the participant, having both pre-observation and post-observation conferences as often as practical. - Subject-area consultants and special program-area supervisors may be included as frequently as deemed necessary by the PAR CT. - The PAR CT will communicate regularly with the building principal regarding the progress of the program participant and to discuss reports before submitting them to the PAR Panel. - The PAR Panel may call on principal/ administrator/supervisors, PAR Program consultants or other school system personnel to participate in discussions regarding the progress and program status of PAR Program participants.